wp-plugins/51degreesmobi/README.txt

 *  Select Plugins > Installed Plugins

-*  Underneath 51Degrees.mobi Device Detection, select 'Activate'
+*  Underneath 51Degrees.com Device Detection, select 'Activate'

 *  Select Settings > 51Degrees.mobi

 *  Create rules to handle different types of mobile device.
-[See user guide for details](http://51degrees.mobi/Support/Documentation/PHP/Distributions/Wordpress.aspx "Wordpress User Guide").
+[See user guide for details](http://51degrees.com/Support/Documentation/PHP/Distributions/Wordpress.aspx "Wordpress User Guide").

 **Theme Developers**

 1. After selecting settings:

-*  Go to your theme's folder (By default: 'twentyeleven')
+*  Go to your theme's folder ('twentyfourteen' by default)

 *  Open the index.php file and within a php tag add:

 ` global $_51d;
  echo $_51d['IsMobile'];`

-*  You should see the value as a string, "True" or "False".
+*  You should see the value as a string, 'True' or 'False'.

-*  You can use var_dump($_51d) to see all the properties available, or check our [property guide] (https://51degrees.mobi/Products/DeviceData/PropertyDictionary.aspx "Property dictionary").
+*  You can use var_dump($_51d) to see all the properties available, or check our [property guide] (http://51degrees.com/Resources/Property-Dictionary "Property dictionary").

 *  You can use the session variable to prevent theme switching, useful for providing a 'view desktop button'.